david-pfx/AmzPlayer/ReadMe.md

 # Getting started

 - Download and unzip the software.
+See https://github.com/david-pfx/AmzPlayer/releases.
+- Change directory to Engine and run the AmzEngine.exe.
+There is a BAT file which does that.
-- Run the AmzEngine.exe.
-It will start the player.
+- This should start the player.
 Enjoy!

-# User created games

-For now, you can load your own games by editing or replacing the select.zrf file.

 # More Detail